papanumba/dryfart/README.md

 ### FlatVM

-In its folder, here's a bash script for building, which can work both with `gcc` & `clang`, just change the `$CC` variable.
+In its folder, there's a sh script for building, which can work both with `gcc` & `clang`, just change the `$CC` variable.
 Running it with no argument is the default and "release" build.

 ``` bash
 cd flatvm